Four Easy Ways to Register

 Late Program Changes

-CES parking permits are required 24 hours a day, seven days a week in Parking Structure 6 (formerly 2) on Hardy Avenue If you are attending an eligible course sponsored by the College of Extended Studies (not Open University) you will receive your parking permit by email, as part of your class confirmation.
+CES parking permits are required 24 hours a day, seven days a week in Parking Structure 6 on Hardy Avenue.
+If you are attending an eligible course sponsored by the College of Extended Studies (not Open University) you will receive your parking permit by email, as part of your class confirmation.
 This CES registration confirmation serves as your parking permit.
-Place the confirmation on your dashboard.
-Duplicate registration confirmation permits are also available from the CES registration office.
 If you register on the day of the course, please check your email immediately to print your parking confirmation in color and display it on your dashboard.
 If you do not bring your confirmation, you will need to pay for SDSU visitor parking on the first day of the course.

 No parking is permitted at any time in the following areas: special permit areas, handicapped zones, service areas, any area marked or painted red, any area not clearly designated as a parking space, or any area posted with a sign or designation restricting or defining specific use.